-Subsidiaries at fair value through profit or loss relates to the investment in ASR Separate Account Mortgage Fund (ASR SAM).

-All investments at fair value through profit or loss are designated as such by a.s.r. non-life upon initial recognition.
-Within investments in real estate equity funds and mortgage equity funds are the associates, for which a.s.r. non-life applies the option to measure these associates as at fair value through profit or loss under IAS 39.
+Subsidiaries at FVTPL relates to the investment in ASR Separate Account Mortgage Fund (ASR SAM).
+For more detailed information about the fair value valuation of the investments see chapter 2.6.3 of the annual report of a.s.r. non-life.
+Within investments in real estate equity funds and mortgage equity funds are the associates, for which a.s.r. non-life applies the option to measure these associates as at FVTPL under IFRS 9.